How Much Income is Needed for a $400,000 Mortgage

 Can’t Afford a $400,000 Mortgage With No Down Payment?

 The monthly payments on a $400,000 mortgage with no down payment can be high even with a government-assisted loan.
-Here are some suggestions to help you cover them.
+Here are some suggestions to help you manage them.

 Pay Off Debt

 If you have high-interest debt, your DTI ratio will be high, and you will not get the best interest rate from a lender.
-A personal loan can be used to consolidate credit card debt and lower the interest you pay overall.
-A personal loan can help you pay off some of your debt quicker so that you can improve your credit rating and qualify for a mortgage with better terms.
+A personal loan can be used to consolidate credit card debt and lower the overall interest you pay.
+A personal loan can help you pay off some of your debt more quickly so that you can improve your credit rating and qualify for a mortgage with better terms.

 Look Into First-Time Homebuyer Programs